 A Loan Modification is a permanent change in one or more of the terms of a homeowner’s mortgagor's loan, allows the loan to be reinstated, and results in a payment the homeowner can afford.
 A modification can lower the rate, fix an arm product, extend the term and/or roll past due amounts into the principal and bring the account up to date.

-The Law Offices of Ariel A. Niyazov, P.C. protects the interests of the homeowner by defending them against banks, investors and serving companies.
+The Niyazov Law Group, P.C. protects the interests of the homeowner by defending them against banks, investors and serving companies.
 We litigate all aspects of foreclosure proceedings (i.e. defective foreclosure lawsuit and mortgages, predatory lending), attend foreclosure court conferences and process mortgage modifications.

 Please contact our office as soon as you can as time may not be on your side.

 Business and corporate matters can be complex, which is why it is beneficial to work with a business attorney when working through such matters.
-Law Offices of Ariel A. Niyazov, P.C., are devoted to helping their clients' businesses thrive, while also helping them work through any business-related disputes they may be involved in
+The Niyazov Law Group, P.C. are devoted to helping their clients' businesses thrive, while also helping them work through any business-related disputes they may be involved in

 Business and corporate law entails a vast array of matters including corporate transactions, contracts, breach of contract, business torts, mergers and acquisitions, and more.
 At our firm, we strive to help our clients resolve disputes quickly and effectively, without incurring excessive legal fees.
 If you are interested in hiring a business lawyer, consider the following attributes that our team has to offer: